Let me think… That’s a tough one… So many great things to do in Karijini National Park!

 The falls viewing area is a short walk from the nearby carpark.
 From there, steps with a handrail lead you down into the gorge, the falls and their pool… a relatively easy return hike of about one hour, suitable for most levels of fitness, and with the famous Fern Pool only a few minutes walk away.

-Circular Pool is the gem set within a large amphitheatre of rust coloured rock.
-It’s edges lined with bright green ferns and the softer tones of the trees.
+Circular Pool is the gem set within a large amphitheatre of rust-coloured rock.
+Its edges are lined with bright green ferns and the softer tones of the trees.

 It is easy to lose a day here in Dales Gorge.